JimmyBoh/BrewmasterEngine/README.md

 # Brewmaster Engine #

+**NOTE**: This project is no longer being actively developed.
+It exists only as a refernce and will be removed in the upcoming months.
+Please feel free to fork, modify, and release on your own!
+Thank you.

 ## Summary: ##

 Brewmaster is a 2D game engine designed for multiplatform games and apps.
 It is powered by MonoGame, an open source port of the XNA framework.
 Brewmaster encourages rapid development, easy maintainability, and logical scalability.